MSena/GetCleanDataCourseProject/CodeBook.md

 * Information on the Course Project, and choices I made;
 * Information about the data variables (including units) in the data set provided for the Course;
-* Information about the way the data is processed with the run_analysis.R script to deliver a tidy data set as requested;
-* Instructions for use;
-* Development information.

 ## The Course Project (and choices I made)